-The purpose of Labor Day involves paying tribute to those who contribute to the social and economic success of a nation.
-The day also serves to honor the fundamental dignity of all workers.
+Labor Day is a day set aside to pay tribute to those who contribute to the social and economic success of a nation.
+It also serves to honor the fundamental dignity of all workers.

-For many people, labor (work) exists as a necessary evil and a means to an end.
+For many people, labor (i.e., work) exists as a necessary evil and a means to an end.
 We work for money.
-Yet, the perspective God mean for us to have of work goes so far beyond this basic view of work.
+Yet, the perspective God mean for us to have of work goes far beyond this basic view.

 The history and development of labor around the world actually involves Christianity to a great extent.
-(For more on that topic, check out the article In Celebration of Labor by Chuck Colson.)
-Let’s do a scripture study of work to help us not only understand this involvement, but also to help us see how God wants us to view work.
+Scripture helps us not only understand this involvement but also to helps us see how God wants us to view work.